morea-framework/morea-framework.github.io/docs/change-hi/workshop-design.md

 A well-designed workshop provides participants with a clear path forward if they want to start using the skill in their work.
 There are a variety of ways to help participants to move forward:

   * Provide Morea Readings to API documentation, more advanced tutorials, videos, or the like.
 Label these Readings with "Post-workshop".
-  * Provide Morea Experiences that challenge participants to practice the skills in various ways.
-Label these Experiences with "Post-workshop".
+  * Provide Morea Readings that challenge participants to practice the skills in various ways.
+Label these Readings with "Post-workshop".
   * Provide recommendations for future workshops that build upon these skills.

 ## What about Outcomes?